ericyangyu/ericyangyu.github.io/_pages/about.md

 # Activity/Talks
 - (11/2022) Presented at poster session for the Conference on Neural Information Processing Systems (NeurIPS) 2022 in New Orleans, Louisiana
 - (10/2022) Presented at poster session for the Institute for Learning-Enabled Optimization at Scale (TILOS) 2022 in La Jolla Shores
-- (09/2022 - now) Mentored 4 undergrads in the UCSD Early Research Scholars Program (ERSP)
+- (09/2022 - 06/2023) Mentored 4 undergrads in the UCSD Early Research Scholars Program (ERSP)
 - (05/2022) Hosted CodeChella, an escape-room themed STEM competition, for Castle Park Middle School
 - (09/2021) Gave talk on leadership for Microsoft summer interns 2021
 - (05/2021) Gave talk on machine learning for the Global AI Student Conference 2021